How do I start?

 Family time is more important than . . . - Families these days are being pulled in so many different directions, that family time has all but disappeared.
 Here are a few articles to help keep things in the proper perspective.

 1966 Conference address on Socialism - Titled "Is Socialism the United Order?" by Marion G. Romney.
 As homeschoolers we hear much about the socialist-style school system.
 This is a very interesting and informative article about Socialism, the United Order, and our moral agency.
 A good one to read from start to finish, and very relevant for our day.

 OTHER LDS LINKS that you may find useful for homeschool.

-Church's Statement on Homeschooling and Seminary and the Church's Seminary website.
+Church Statement on Homeschooling and Seminary (2000) and the Church's Seminary website.

 LDS Homeschooling in California...and everywhere - Great place for LDS quotes, LDS reading lists, etc. Some of her "free resources" lists are quite extensive.
-Access them by choosing a category under "Curriculum Help" and see if that subject has links to free materials.
-Tip - you may need to increase the text size in your browser (especially in Netscape -- under "View" select text zoom).
+Access them by choosing a category in the curriculum section, and see if that subject has links to free materials.

-ABCs of homeschooling - Great ideas for how to keep homeschooling centered around the gospel.
+ABCs of homeschooling - Great ideas for LDS homeschooling.

-The Noble Child Experience - Great LDS homeschool site.
-If you need encouragement, try here.
-Click on "Home" to find even more information.
+Cherie Logan's Noble Child - Great LDS homeschool site.
+If you need encouragement, try reading some of her articles.

 List of all the books in the Faith-Promoting Series (books written for the early church academies mentioned in article above).
 I hope these are online someday!